 The Worst Thing I Almost Did

-Around the age of 20, I went to the movies with a friend.
-Afterward, we walked toward the parking lot.
-Near our car, we came across an 18-year-old walking (away from us) with his father.
-This kid had gone out of his way to look like a complete punk.
-He had put in safety pin piercings all around his head, grotesquely shaved off his hair with orange/yellow hair dye and wore a satanic shirt.
-A great example of all that is wrong with society.
+I wanted to discuss something that happened to me that does not fit the story mold.
+I almost did something and learned a valuable lesson.
+Around 20, I went to the movies with a friend.
+Afterward, we headed to the parking lot and saw an 18-year-old walking (away from us) with his father.
+This kid had gone far out of his way to look like a complete punk.
+He put in safety pin piercings all around his head, grotesquely shaved off his hair with orange/yellow hair dye, and wore a satanic shirt.
+This is an excellent example of all that is wrong with society.

-When I came to him in anger, my opinion changed.
-The 12-year-old boy had been severely burned and his entire face looked radically disfigured.
+When I approached, my opinion did a 180.
+The 12-year-old boy had been severely burned, and his entire face was radically disfigured.
 The severe damage made him look a lot older.
-The safety pins were actually surgical staples from a recent reconstruction operation.
-The majority of his hair would never grow back and what little remained had been stained by orange antiseptic around the staples.
-His “satanic” shirt upon closer inspection proclaimed his survival success at a Christian youth camp.
+The safety pins were surgical staples from a recent reconstruction operation.
+Most of his hair would never grow back, and what little remained was stained with orange antiseptic.
+His “satanic” shirt, upon closer inspection, proclaimed his survival success at a Christian youth camp.
 The boy smiled at me.
-I immediately understood the sight before me as a happy child with his father who had just attended their first movie together after a traumatic event.
+I immediately understood the sight before me.
+This was a happy child with his father, who had just attended their first movie after a traumatic event.

 I walked away feeling like the biggest jerk in the world.
-To this day, I reflect upon that moment and I believe the experience helped me to become a better person.
+I reflect upon that shameful memory to this day, and I believe the experience helped me become a better person.
+What a great life lesson.
+Hey, let’s include this powerful memory in one of my stories.

+Not so fast.
+Bill almost insulted a boy.
+Boring!
+It would read much better if Bill insulted the boy and cried his eyes out in shame.
+Why?
 Readers cannot relate to a near event.
-“Bill thought about the incident for weeks.”
-Why?
-Technically, Bill didn’t do anything wrong.
-So, the kid smiled at him.
+“Bill thought about the incident.”
+So?
+Technically, Bill did not do anything wrong.
+The kid smiled at him.
 Big deal.
-Hey Bill!
+“Hey, Bill!
 Man up and move on!
-No harm, no foul.
+No harm, no foul.”

-Well.
 What can we conclude?
-Number one.
+One.
 Be careful who you insult.
-Number two.
+Two.
 Life is complex and rarely predictable.
-Number three.
-Real life can be difficult to write about and readers will not necessarily relate to an incident in the same way as the author.
-Number four.
+Three.
+Real life does not always translate into words.
+Four.
 It’s fun to explore these topics.

 You’re the best -Bill